Use the Sync False Architecture

 Contentstack is a SaaS-based, headless content management platform that stores and manages content in the cloud.
 This setup enables users to retrieve and deliver content to any channel (web, mobile, devices, etc.) via Contentstack's Content Delivery APIs.

 Contentstack provides a Node.js-based web application framework contentstack-express for building websites with push-publishing.
 This framework lets you save the content you publish via Contentstack in the local file system of a web server.
 Subsequently, for every incoming page request on the website, the content is retrieved and rendered directly from the local storage instead of fetching it from the Contentstack database via APIs.

 Warning: contentstack-express framework has been deprecated.
 We will soon stop supporting this framework.
 Instead, we recommend using DataSync, which is faster and more flexible than the web framework.

 Let’s see how you can set up your server architecture based on this structure.

 Single sync in multiple servers

-- Data consistency and Reduced bandwidth - As only a single application connects to real-time and reads/writes data onto storage provider.
+- Data consistency and Reduced bandwidth - A single application connects to real-time and reads/writes data onto the storage provider.